kaybowwow/E-S-P/README.md

 Returns String containing each node, separated by spaces

 ### Doubly Linked Node as underlying container
-We chose doubly linked nodes as the underlying container for the Deque class because none of our methods require traversing.
-Additonally, all of our methods have a runtime of O(1), except toString(), making this DLLDeque more efficient than ALDeque and ArrayDeque, which would require O(n) methods to add or remove elements to the Deque.
+We chose doubly linked nodes as the underlying container for the Deque class because DLLNodes allow for the most efficient implementation.
+None of our methods require traversing, and all of our methods have a runtime of O(1), except for toString().
+This makes this DLLDeque more efficient than ALDeque and ArrayDeque, which would require O(n) methods to add or remove elements to the Deque.